valkey-io/valkey-doc/docs/data-types/streams.md

 7 -> C1
 ```

-In order to achieve this, Redis uses a concept called *consumer groups*.
-It is very important to understand that Redis consumer groups have nothing to do, from an implementation standpoint, with Kafka (TM) consumer groups.
+In order to achieve this, Valkey uses a concept called *consumer groups*.
+It is very important to understand that Valkey consumer groups have nothing to do, from an implementation standpoint, with Kafka (TM) consumer groups.
 Yet they are similar in functionality, so I decided to keep Kafka's (TM) terminology, as it originally popularized this idea.

 A consumer group is like a *pseudo consumer* that gets data from a stream, and actually serves multiple consumers, providing certain guarantees:

 1. Each message is served to a different consumer so that it is not possible that the same message will be delivered to multiple consumers.
 2. Consumers are identified, within a consumer group, by a name, which is a case-sensitive string that the clients implementing consumers must choose.
 This means that even after a disconnect, the stream consumer group retains all the state, since the client will claim again to be the same consumer.
 However, this also means that it is up to the client to provide a unique identifier.
 3. Each consumer group has the concept of the *first ID never consumed* so that, when a consumer asks for new messages, it can provide just messages that were not previously delivered.
 4. Consuming a message, however, requires an explicit acknowledgment using a specific command.
-Redis interprets the acknowledgment as: this message was correctly processed so it can be evicted from the consumer group.
+Valkey interprets the acknowledgment as: this message was correctly processed so it can be evicted from the consumer group.
 5. A consumer group tracks all the messages that are currently pending, that is, messages that were delivered to some consumer of the consumer group, but are yet to be acknowledged as processed.
 Thanks to this feature, when accessing the message history of a stream, each consumer *will only see messages that were delivered to it*.

 In a way, a consumer group can be imagined as some *amount of state* about a stream: